Lina-ouaret/Project_4bim/README.md

 - in the clusters folder, all numpy and csv files needed for the genetic algorithm and neural network algorithm.
 - in the decoders folder, all decoder files .h5 needed for the photo decoding in the main.
 - in the selectionimage, son, father, choice and final_choice folders, all photos saved during the main execution.
+- in  build/html/index.html, a link that takes to an index where you can easily find all the function's docstrings.

+All the software's functions documentation can be found in :

-The folder tutorials contains two jupyther notebooks that can help you train with the Genetic Algorithm and the Neural Network Algorithm.
+The folder Tutoriel contains two jupyther notebooks that can help you train with the Genetic Algorithm and the Neural Network Algorithm.

-The folder docs contains all the files needed to create the software's documentation.

 ### Methodologies Description
 Our project is based on 3 methodologies.